SwiftStrike24/Crypto-Converter-app/implementation.md

     *   **Source:** Checks for updates from a Cloudflare R2 bucket.
     *   **Process:** Implements a user-friendly, graphical update flow.
         *   **Check:** The user initiates a check from the app header. `updateService.ts` compares the local app version against the latest version available in the R2 bucket.
-        *   **Download:** If an update is found, the new installer (`.exe`) is downloaded silently to a temporary directory.
+        *   **Download:** If an update is found, the new installer (`.msi` or `.exe` for portable fallback) is downloaded silently to a temporary directory.
 The `download-update` IPC handler in `updateHandler.ts` manages this, sending progress updates to the UI and verifying file integrity upon completion.
         *   **Install:** Once downloaded, the user is prompted to "Install & Restart".
 Upon confirmation, the `install-update` IPC handler in `updateHandler.ts` is triggered.
-It launches the graphical installer using `shell.openPath`, providing a standard installation wizard.
+It launches the graphical installer, which presents a standard setup wizard.
 The application then quits to allow the installer to proceed without file conflicts.
         *   **Relaunch & Verify:** The user completes the installation via the setup wizard, which includes a "Launch application" option at the end.
 When the new version of the app starts, the `main.ts` process detects an `update.flag` file.
 It sends an `update-successful` IPC message to the renderer to trigger a success notification and then deletes the flag file.
     *   **UI:** An `UpdateDialog.tsx` component manages the UI for the entire flow, showing the available update, download progress, and initiating the installation.
 *   **Window Position Memory:** Remembers and restores window position on startup.